Is Nepal Open for Tourism?

 The Langtang Trek

 The Langtang itself refers to the spectacularly beautiful, it is the trek with a real heart that offers a great excursion into the Langtang region of Nepal, combining the admiring Himalayan scenery with rich Tibetan-influenced Tamang culture.
-The trek takes you through the magnificent rhododendrons forest to the alpine meadows to the Kyangin Gompa- a famous Buddhist monastery, walkthrough with open-vista mountain trails, traditional villages, and Buddhist cultural sites including monasteries, mani walls, and Chhortens.
+The trek takes you through the magnificent rhododendrons forest to the alpine meadows to the Kyangin Gompa- a famous Buddhist monastery, a walkthrough with open-vista mountain trails, traditional villages, and Buddhist cultural sites including monasteries, mani walls, and Chhortens.

 So tight your laces to feel the magnificent beauty, for the inspiring and challenging experience of walking, experiencing the hospitality of people and lifestyles.
 Surely Langtang Trek is one of the best treks in Nepal.